 Self-initiated project | 2017-21 | Adobe Illustrator and Photoshop

-For countries that are too small to show their actual administrative divisions clearly, I have labelled historical and cultural regions which are generally well-known but not necessarily in official usage today.
-A range of text labels and border styles to distinguish visually between each of these types of division.
+For countries that are too small to show their administrative divisions clearly, I have labelled historical and cultural regions which are generally well-known but not necessarily in official usage today.
+A range of text labels and border styles distinguish visually between each of these divisions.